titan01308/medilink-practical/README.md

 ## To run the program

+In the project directory:

+### `npm install`

-In the project directory, you can run:
+After the installation of some libraries, you can run it by:

 ### `npm start`